Should You Get a Rottweiler?

 In this same research

 the Rottweiler ranks 48 out of 124 in aggression towards strangers.
 This means they are likely to bark, growl or show their teeth when they feel a stranger is “invading” their area or owners area.
 In severe cases, where they feel threatened, they may lunge, snap or bite.
-Not surprising as the Rottweiler has been bred as a guard dog since their beginnings and has strong territorial instincts.
+They may also exhibit this same behavior with strange dogs.
+This is not surprising as the Rottweiler has been bred as a guard dog since the Middle Ages and has strong territorial instincts.

 As with any Dog Breed